-- We are avoiding the most economically-cyclical sectors, such as Industrials, Materials, and Energy.
+- We continue to avoid sectors with some of the highest economic sensitivity, such as Industrials, Materials, and Energy.

 • Consumer Staples